yifan-zhou19/ggnn_graph_classification/README.md

 # A PyTorch Implementation of GGNN

 This is a PyTorch implementation of the Gated Graph Sequence Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
-This implementation gets 100% accuracy on node-selection bAbI task 4, 15, and 16.
-Their official implementation are available in the [yujiali/ggnn](https://github.com/yujiali/ggnn) repo on GitHub.

-This is a fork form https://github.com/JamesChuanggg/ggnn.pytorch with some more details of how the data is generated and use as the input/output.

-- babi_data/extra_seq_tasks/generate_data.py : to generate sample data for each task to the terminal screen
-- babi_data/extra_seq_tasks/generate_10_fold_data.sh : a bash script to generate 10 fold data from the generate_data.py above
+This implementation focuses on the Graph Level output, which haven't been exploiting from the other code base.
+In concrete, we focus the Graph Classification task, which requires the Graph Level output to be implemented.

+We took the dataset of 104 programming problems, which comprises of 52000 cpp files and parse the cpp file into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs](https://arxiv.org/abs/1711.00740).

 <img src="images/ggnn.png">